 In addition, GCE Secretariat acts as an interim FMA for the Middle East, North Africa and Europe region.

-The CSEF is primarily funded by the Global Partnership for Education (GPE), a multilateral partnership devoted to getting all children in the world's poorest countries into school and learning by bringing together partners to help developing countries access critical technical and financial resources, and global and local expertise, to achieve their education goals.
+The CSEF is primarily funded by the (GPE), a multilateral partnership devoted to getting all children in the world's poorest countries into school and learning by bringing together partners to help developing countries access critical technical and financial resources, and global and local expertise, to achieve their education goals.
 Complementary funding for CSEF has also been provided by the ‘German BACKUP Initiative – Education in Africa’, and through AECID support for non-GPE partner countries in Latin America, managed directly by CLADE.

 GCE and its partners believe civil society has a distinct and crucial role to play to hold governments and donors accountable, and ensure relevance and equity within education plans, programmes and budgets.
 This requires broad-based and informed participation of citizens, and this participation is dependent on effective and coordinated civil society formations to facilitate engagement.
 CSEF therefore focuses its support on national civil society coalitions, with nationally driven agendas.